sascha-andres/jsonedit/README.md

 - To abtain a license for usage in a different product or a derivative work contact the repository owner
 - A license must be given in written form and does not allow providing licences to third parties

+For detailed documentation on the CSV to JSON mapping configuration, see the [internal csv2json README](internal/csv2json/README.md).

 #### Fixing issues in internal/csv2json

 You may fix issues and/or contribute to internal/csv2json as long as